 Horse Racing Betting in Bolivia

-In-person horse racing wagering in Bolivia is mostly informal and tends to occur during traditional festivals and special events.
+In-person horse racing betting in Bolivia is mostly informal and tends to occur during traditional festivals and special events.
 However, Haras Olimpo Racetrack in Santa Cruz de la Sierra opened in 2020 and hosts regular quarter horse races.

 Bolivia Sports Betting FAQs